How to install, maintain and clean a stainless steel urinal

 Find out more

 A stainless steel urinal makes a perfect addition to any washroom.
 If installed and cared for in the proper manner, it will last for many years, if not decades.
-To find out more about the urinals we offer and for further information on installation and maintenance, please feel free to download our product information brochure.
+To find out more about the urinals we offer and for further information on installation and maintenance, please feel free to check our urinals section.